A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: Introduction

 The remainder of this paper is organized as follows.
-In the next section, the AaO linear system derived from the CN scheme for evolutionary PDEs is presented.
-Subsequently, the invertibility of the pertinent AaO system is proved, and its condition number is estimated.
-In \Cref{sec3}, the gBC preconditioner is adapted and both the spectral properties and efficient implementation of the preconditioned system are analyzed rigorously. \Cref{sec4} proves that the convergence rate of the preconditioned GMRES is independent of mesh size under certain conditions.
-In \Cref{sec5}, numerical experiments involving European option pricing PDEs are reported to verify our theoretical results and the effectiveness of the designed parallel preconditioner.
-Finally, the paper closes with conclusions in \Cref{sec6}.
+Section~\ref{sec2} derives the AaO system associated with the Crank--Nicolson discretization and studies its invertibility and condition number.
+Section~\ref{sec3} introduces the generalized block circulant preconditioner and presents its spectral analysis together with an efficient parallel implementation.
+A mesh-independent convergence analysis of preconditioned GMRES($m$) is given in Section~\ref{sec4}.
+Numerical experiments, including applications to European option pricing, are presented in Section~\ref{sec5}.
+Finally, conclusions are drawn in Section~\ref{sec6}.